Emergency Relief

-Phase 1: Your donations have reached Balochistan, Punjab, Sindh, and Khyber Pakhtunkhwa.
+Your donations have reached Balochistan, Punjab, Sindh, and Pakhtunkhwa

 Through our local IDRF team in Pakistan, we have wrapped up phase 1 of our Pakistan Emergency response , providing families with emergency food boxes and emergency kits which contain basic hygiene items such as soap, toothbrushes, female hygiene items, oral rehydration tabs, clean water filtration units, and solar lights.
 These kits also provide mosquito nets, blankets, pillows, mattresses, kitchen items, and livestock feed for families across the regions of Balochistan, Sindh, Punjab, and Khyber Pakhtunkhwa.

-Provide one family in Sindh with a winter kit containing quilts, mattresses, food rations, and hygiene items
+Provide one family in Sindh with a kit containing food rations to last a month.

 Medical Support for Expecting Mothers